Adapt to Google's 2026 Review Rules Now

 Can I still ask happy customers for reviews?

-Yes, but you must ask all customers in the same neutral way, not just the ones you think are happy.
+Yes—but you must ask all customers in the same neutral way, not just the ones you think are happy.
 Avoid language that suggests they should only leave a review if everything went perfectly, and don’t steer unhappy customers away from Google.

 Is it okay to respond to negative reviews and ask customers to update them?

 You should absolutely respond to negative reviews and try to make things right.
-What’s not allowed is offering incentives like discounts, freebies, or gift cards in exchange for updating or removing a review.
+What’s not allowed is offering incentives—like discounts, freebies, or gift cards—in exchange for updating or removing a review.
 Focus on solving the problem; if the customer chooses to update their review on their own, that’s fine.

-They can mention that feedback is appreciated, but avoid on‑site review stations or asking customers to leave a review while the tech is still there on a shared device.
+They can mention that feedback is appreciated, but avoid on‑site review stations or asking customers to leave a review while the staff member is still there on a shared device.
 It’s safer to trigger an automated text or email after the job so customers can respond on their own time and device.

 What should I do if I suspect fake or competitor reviews?